gr3i/MD5-hash_function/README.md

 I will have current state (A, B, C, D) and the next state (A', B', C', D')
 On each iteration I will calculate next state of A', B', C' and D' and set the current state to be next state.
 The update works as follows:
-C' is equal to A
+C' is equal to B
 D' is equal to C
 A' is equal to D
 Most of the update is simply permutation however B' is the combination of A, B, C, D and the 32 bit word from the input.